Inevitabby/notes/ABOUT.md

 Are all sunk costs fallacies?

-It feels incredibly wasteful to have my notes bitrot into nothingness after spending so much time and effort on them, so I spend more time and effort on preserving them.
+It feels incredibly wasteful to have my notes rot into nothingness after spending so much time and effort on them, so I spend more time and effort on preserving them.
+At the bare minimum, it's good review for myself.

 **Open Knowledge**

-Good student resources aren't a natural feature of the landscape in academia, they need real people and community backing them.

-It's easy to fall into instrumentalism (e.g., "nobody will benefit", "this is a waste of time"), but that only rationalizes inaction and alienation.

-The exemplary route is better.
-"If I don't, someone won't" is weaker than "if I do, someone might".
+Despite drowning in information, a lot of academic knowledge is locked-up behind textbooks, semester-long subscriptions, and increasing cost-per-credit hours—

 $$
 \frac{